 Posted on

-HOW TO USE THE LAYERS FEATURE WHEN PRINTING YOUR PDF PATTERN
+HOW TO USE THE LAYERS FEATURE TO PRINT A PDF SEWING PATTERNS

 The Layers tool is great, it means you can toggle sizes on and off and only print the size (or sizes) you want.
 I know, it’s really quite splendid!
 One snag, it’s currently only available on the desktop version, not the mobile App version of Adobe Reader.